 Use Speedboat to better understand our customer’s perceptions of what’s working well and what can be improved with your offerings.
-The results fuel your roadmaps and backlogs and helps make sure you’re creating awesome products and services.
+The conversations clarify priorities, fueling your roadmaps and backlogs and making sure you’re creating awesome products and services.

-Buy a Feature is prioritization framework that you can use to engage dozens to hundreds to thousands of customers and stakeholders in the prioritization of epics, stories, features and capabilities, ensuring that you’re allocating your precious development resources on the opportunities that matter the most to your stakeholders.
+Buy a Feature is prioritization framework that you can use to engage dozens to hundreds to thousands of customers and stakeholders in the prioritization of epics, stories, features and capabilities, ensuring that you’re allocating your precious development resources on the opportunities that matter the most.

 We Wrote the Book!!!